-Each year, the Fish Biology Program at the Northeast Fisheries Science Center determines the ages of about 60,000 fish and shellfish from more than 20 species.
+Each year, the Fishery Biology Program at the Northeast Fisheries Science Center determines the ages of about 60,000 fish and shellfish from more than 20 species.
 Structures used to age the fish, which includes otoliths also known as ear stones, are sampled from between the Gulf of Maine and Cape Hatteras, NC in the northwest Atlantic Ocean.
 The age data is used with other data to build mathematical models of the entire population.
 These models estimate the total number of fish in the wild and predict the effects of fishing.

 The samples mainly come from three sources: NOAA’s surveys, commercially-landed fish, and fisheries observers aboard fishing boats.
 Survey samples give us a glimpse into the entirety of fish populations, including the youngest fish.
 Commercial fishermen, who target mature fish, bring their fish to ports along the coast.
 Some of these fish are sampled after they are unloaded from the boats.
 Aboard commercial boats, observers sample “discards,” which are fish captured by fishing gear but not brought to market.